 She walked casually around the tennis courts and the tall trees that had dominated the skyline in turn became dwarfed by the eclectic mix of multi-storey office buildings thrusting for the clouds and heaven beyond.
 It was usually so breathtaking to see the glorious symbols of vertical living in the city that never slept but today Buffy was still spooked by her previous paranoia to really enjoy it.
 She decided to run on to the office to check everything was cool.
 Dawn was doing a voluntary shift at the Medical Centre for extra credits so there was no need to call her.
 Buffy crossed out of the park and headed for the river to give her a comparatively uninterrupted trip Midtown.
 The cabs and sirens maintained their constant whirl of horns and yells she’d grown accustomed to.
 Those were not the noises that heralded trouble in Buffy’s world.

-Buffy took the elevator to their floor and swiped her pass to release the doors.
+She took the elevator to their floor and swiped her pass to release the doors.
 It felt vaguely silly to have such elaborate security in such a prominent city but the Head Office of the New Council of Watchers felt itself safer nestled among other more corporate endeavours.
-The Old Council had isolated itself in the past and been vulnerable to attack as a consequence.
-So when Robin had found they had leased the 20th floor of a corporate block in Manhattan he’d jumped at the opportunity to use it as a small base and training centre for part of the year.
-The Old Council had installed a security system around the 1950s that could lock out the elevator and restrict access to their whole floor.
-It being the Old Council, they prompted failed to run regular maintenance on it and it often didn’t work as it was designed.
+The Old Council had isolated itself in the past and been vulnerable to attack as a consequence, so when Robin had found they had leased the 20th floor of a corporate block in Manhattan, he’d jumped at the opportunity to use it as a small base and training centre for part of the year.
+The Old Council had installed a security system around the 1950s that could lock out the elevator and restrict access to their whole floor, but, them being the Old Council, they prompted failed to run regular maintenance on it and it often didn’t work as it was designed.